amit-sharma-au5/mindBrushUp/README.md

 # mindBrushUp
-Compilation of Basic notes on various topic
+Compilation of Basic notes on various topip